-$$C{i} = C{0} \times [1 - (1 - k) \times e^{-k \cdot \frac{i}{l}}]$$ (11)
+$$C_i = C_0 \times \left[ 1 - (1 - k) \times e^{-k \cdot (i/l)} \right],$$ (11)

-where: $C_i$ is the concentration of the impurity in the i-th position along the ingot; $C_0$ is its initial concentration; k is the segregation coefficient and l is the melting zone length.

-Due to the experimental particularities of the Bridgman purification used in this work, the following requirements mentioned previously are not established: $1^{st}$ ) in the crystal growth by the Bridgman technique, the raw material needs to be fully melted previously, what is in divergence with the hypothesis number (v); $2^{nd}$ ) in order to promote the nucleation, the growth crucible should be, preferably, cone-shaped, disregarding the hypothesis number (ii); $3^{th}$ ) due to the methodology applied, at each full melting, a fraction of the impurities, located in the top region, can recirculate by the Brownian movement, thereby reducing the efficiency of purification.
+where $C_i$ is the concentration of the impurity in the ith position along the ingot; $C_0$ is its initial concentration; k is the segregation coefficient; and l is the melting zone length.
+Due to the experimental particularities of the Bridgman purification used in this work, the following requirements mentioned previously are not established: (1st) in the crystal growth by the Bridgman technique, the raw material needs to be fully melted previously, which is in divergence with the hypothesis number (v); (2nd) in order to promote the nucleation, the growth crucible should be, preferably, coneshaped, disregarding the hypothesis number (ii); (3th) due to the methodology applied, at each full melting, a fraction of the impurities, located in the top region, can recirculate by the Brownian movement, thereby reducing the efficiency of purification.
 To avoid this effect and to improve the quality of the purification process, the crucible of growth is opened and the upper portion of the crystal is cut and removed.
 Besides, to evaluate the effect of the impurities on the crystal performance as a radiation detector, samples were taken from the middle of the crystal, considered the prime region.
-Thus, due to these restrictions the mathematical model based on zone refining, described by the equation (11), is not suitable.
+Thus, due to these restrictions, the mathematical model based on zone refining, described by (11), is not suitable.

-The theory of compartments is a powerful tool for analysis of kinetic phenomena, migration and transport of molecules and their chemical transformations.
-This form of deterministic analysis involves dividing the used system into a number of interconnected compartments, where a compartment is defined as any structural, functional, chemical or physical subdivision of a system.
-A basic assumption is that the analyte is uniformly distributed throughout the compartment.
-Therefore, this modeling theory is less restrictive than the model of equation (11), being more suitable for analyzing the data of this work.
-The compartmental model, proposed to explain the migration of impurities as a function of the $x^{th}$ repetition of Bridgman growth, is shown in Fig. 1.
-The k parameters are the migration constants of the impurities from the region i to the region j.
-Compartment $C_5$ represents the accumulative quantities of impurities taken from the top crystal region (5mm).
-Compartment $C_4$ represents the accumulative impurity amount in slice samples (1.3 mm) removed from the middle crystal region, to be used as a radiation detector and for chemical analysis.
-The basic assumptions applied to the formulation of model described in Fig. 1 and equations (6-10) were: (i) the segregation coefficient k > 1, i.e., the measured impurities are more soluble in the molten fraction of the crystal; (ii) initially, the impurity concentrations in the three regions (compartments), 1 to 3, are equal to the salt used as raw material and the initial concentration in compartments 4 and 5 are both equal to zero; (iii) the migration coefficients $k{i,j}$ is a constant, independently of the crystal growth repetition number x, i.e., the quantity of impurities that migrate from region i to region j is proportional to their concentration in region i and, finally, (iv) $k{1,2} = k{2,3}$ .
-This algebraic feature allows a reduction in the number of variables to be determined by the nonlinear least-square method [19], moreover, this hypothesis is in agreement with the same rule (hypothesis number (iii)), used in the formulation of the zone refine model (the k without index in the equation (11)).
-The constants $k{2,4}$ and $k{3,5}$ depend on the size of the sliced material removed from the crystal and were numerically estimated by the fitting regression process.
+The basic assumptions applied to the formulation of the model described in Figure 1 and (6)-(10) were as follows: (i) the segregation coefficient k < 1 (i.e., the measured impurities are more soluble in the molten fraction of the crystal); (ii) initially, the impurity concentrations in the three regions (compartments), 1 to 3, are equal to the salt used as raw material and the initial concentrations in compartments 4 and 5 are both equal to zero; (iii) the migration coefficient $k{i,j}$ is constant, independent of the crystal growth repetition number x (i.e., the quantity of impurities that migrate from region i to region j is proportional to their concentration in region i); and, finally, (iv) $k{1,2} = k{2,3}$ .
+This algebraic feature allows a reduction in the number of variables to be determined by the nonlinear least-squares method [20];